Alex-CodeLab/webcnc/readme.md

 It runs on any device (laptop, tablet).
 Websockets are used for communicating to ESP32/FluidNC.

-(currently it does not yet support embedded use on ESP32 using `index.gz`, because it requires some minification etc.)
+(currently it does not yet support embedded use on ESP32 using `index.html.gz`, because it requires some minification etc.)

 <img src="https://raw.githubusercontent.com/Alex-CodeLab/webcnc/main/docs/jog.png" width="300">
 darkmode